davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 #### Part 2 - Undoing Changes at the File Level

 Your manager noticed a clerical mistake and said that all animal quantity of "1" is actually supposed to be "10" in all the files.
 Open up each of the files and do a search-and-replace for the string "1" and replace it with "10" and save each file.
-Go ahead and do this now (yes, this is a bad idea).
+To do a search-and-replace in VS Code, make sure you have the file open, and select `Edit` followed by `Replace`.
+That opens up a dialog asking for a search string (you'll enter `1` here) and a replacement string (you'll enter `10` here).
+Then hover your mouse over the far-right button to "replace all instances."
+Go ahead and do this now for all three files.
 Your files should now have the contents below:

 ```
 1000100 piranhas